By: Roliena Slingerland

 He turns his head.
 “Stupid girl,” he rasps.
 “She wanted me to help her.
 To get at Walt.
 To expose him.
 He just got carried away.
 She was gonna ruin him; make it more than it was.”
 He closed his eyes for a moment, then: “She couldn’t let it be.”

-At that moment it hits you.
-It was never father you looked up to; it was really Mac.
-You cling to a strand of hope: maybe you can stitch together the old narrative of the hero.
+At that moment it hits her.
+It was never father she looked up to; it was really Mac.
+Suddenly, she is clinging to a strand of hope; maybe she can stitch together this old narrative.

 “She came.
 To the house.”